Learning Team

 Our Forest Mentors are additional educators, specifically with outdoor education and/or wilderness awareness training.
 A mentor is present on site all three days.

-Erica’s greatest passions—people and nature—come together in her dual role as Program Coordinator and Forest Mentor.
+Erica’s greatest passions—people and nature—come together in her dual role as Program Manager and Senior Forest Mentor.
 Having been homeschooled in elementary school, the pure joy of learning through play, relationships, and the outdoors has been a foundation for Erica as an educator.
-She is thrilled to continue learning and teaching with
+She is thrilled to continue learning and

 View Profile »